diabpsx/plaque/README.md

   - It was likely removed due to concerns for epileptic people.

 ## Sound

+#### Fading
+- The volume of music fades in and out during load times.
+It also fades out when speeches play.

+#### Reverb
-The PSX port added reverb to all sound effects outside of Tristram.
-This gives the dungeon a more "open" and "dark" effect.
+- A reverb effect is added to all sound effects when outside of Tristram.
+This gives the dungeon a more "open" and "dark" feel.